nrs-org/novelslop/content/vol_01/chap_14.typ

   "Arrgh!
 Just one more day and I would win the bet!", another girl groaned loudly, "Why must it end like this?"

-  "Calm down and just give me the money, little girl. "
+  "Calm down and just give me the money, little girl."

   It seemed that the three girls' sudden appearance has quite caused some ruckus.

-  The three girls looked in the direction she was shouting to see the senpai from earlier.
+  They looked in the direction she was shouting to see the senpai from earlier.
 She paused for a while to notice the sudden arrivals, then dashed straight towards where the newcomers and the rest of the club was located.